KAMALESH-BHANU/CODTECH-TASK1/README.md

 Conclusion

 The Password Strength Checker project provides a useful and practical tool for users to evaluate and improve their password security.
 By focusing on length, complexity, and uniqueness, the tool offers a well-rounded assessment of password strength and encourages the creation of secure passwords.
-This project serves as a foundational example of how basic security principles can be implemented in a user-friendly application
+This project serves as a foundational example of how basic security principles can be implemented in a user-friendly application.